These Kid-Made Cartoons Tackle Periods, Bullying, And Coming Out

 For storytellers, the entire process works like a symbolic act.
 Despite what everyone else may be saying at school, within their social circle or elsewhere online, Storybooth is a portal to transform that negative into a positive.
 “Even with anonymity, for the young audience that idea of being creators… there’s some draw in that,” adds Josh, who notes that the diversity of voices and non-scripted honesty lends the whole venture a sort of authentic and expansive cast of characters, something traditional cable networks often struggle with as series drag on.

-That many of the themes are obviously universal, which has kept traffic to older videos flowing steadily.
-Storybooth’s overall viewership is growing by a rate of 5 to 7% weekly, a feat the Sinels aided by enlisting over a half dozen different teen-centric YouTube stars to spin their own yarns as guest narrators.
+Many of the themes are obviously universal, which has kept traffic to older videos flowing steadily.
+Storybooth’s overall viewership is growing at a rate of 5% to 7% weekly, a feat the Sinels aided by enlisting over a half dozen different teen-centric YouTube stars to spin their own yarns as guest narrators.

 The site’s audience is about 70% female.
 If the top-viewed videos are any indication, it’s quickly becoming a new way to tackle extremely sensitive issues.
 Among the five most watched episodes, “Embarrassing Period Story” ranks the highest, followed by stories about sexual abuse, mean mothering, and suicide.
 It’s not all dark: A recounting of the Bloody Mary seance is up there.